Creating basic shapes

 See Video: How to Resize Shapes Proportionally and Use Offset

 Connectors are paths used to connect 2 shapes together.
 These paths glue themselves to specified shapes and will redraw themselves whenever the shapes or connector itself is moved.
-Vecta has 2 types of connectors;
+Vecta has 2 types of connectors, connectors that jump and connectors that do not jump;

 The straight connector joins two shapes using the shortest distance possible, while the elbow connectors joins 2 shape through a three-part 90 degree bends.
 Jump connectors will create a jump where it intersects with another connector.
 Although it is possible for the jump connector to have vertical and horizontal jumps, the creation of horizontal jumps are always prioritized.
 There are several actions you can do to a connector: